tiimgreen/github-cheat-sheet/README.md

 Pressing `s` will select the search bar.

+Pressing `y` will change your URL to one which, in effect, freezes the page you are looking at.
+If this code changes, you will still be able to see what you saw at that current time.

 To see all of the shortcuts for given page type `shift+?`

 ## Closing issues with commits